kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 -->

 #### How can an operator determine if the feature is in use by workloads?

+During pod terminations, an operator can see that the terminating field is being set.

 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g.,